Your browser appears to be unsupported. Because of this, portions of the site may not function as intended.

 This unit helps students investigate key events and ideas in westward expansion during the antebellum period.
 Students will use primary and secondary sources, maps, images, and an Literary Design Collaborative debate-focused module to build evidentiary claims, identify multiple perspectives, and consider causal relationships.
 For easy use and customization, files are available in PDF and Word.
 The unit can also be downloaded in pieces or in full.

-This Professional Learning Module provides guidelines for implementing the Shell Center’s Formative Assessment Lesson, Representing and Combining Transformations.
+This Professional Learning Module provides guidelines for implementing the Shell Center’s Formative Assessment Lesson, Evaluating Statements About Length and Area.
 Educators can use this information to better understand how to apply the lesson, which is compatible with the Common Core State Standards (CCSS), to their own instruction.

 Sign up for our newsletter